 - Know before you go.
 Research conditions for the area surrounding your campground.
-Fire restrictions may in place at the park, county or state level.
+Fire restrictions may be in place at the park, county or state level.
 Understand the meaning of fire danger levels.

 - Select the right spot.
 Only build campfires in the existing fire ring in your campsite.
 Fire ring locations are carefully considered and park rangers clear vegetation around rings to create a safe buffer zone.

 - Always have water and a shovel on site.
 To put out your fire, drown the flames with water and stir the embers to make sure everything is wet.
 The stirring step is important: Ash and wood debris often maintain heat and embers unless they are drowned out.
 Repeat the process until the fire is dead — if it is too hot to touch, it is too hot to leave.
 Make sure the fire is completely out before you go to bed or go home.